DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

 # Geometric-ventricle-reconstruction Pipeline
 ## Description
 Blender-addon for the geometric reconstruction of time-varying 3D ventricle geometries lacking good spatial resolution of the mitral and the aortic valve.
-Paper-link: https://engrxiv.org/preprint/view/3784
+Detailed information can be found in this [paper](https://doi.org/10.1002/eng2.13041).

 Three accompanying videos exist and will be referred to throughout the tutorial.